The Importance of the Fajr Prayer

 Some Warnings About Missing the Fajr Prayer

 There are also warnings mentioned regarding missing the Fajr prayer.
-The Prophet [Allah’s peace and blessings be upon him] said:

 “The most burdensome prayers for the hypocrites are ‘Isha and Fajr [AM: because they prefer the comfort of sleep to prayer], but if they only knew what they contain, they would come even if they had to crawl.”
 [Ahmad]